 We thought for the instructors it would be interesting to know the types of books that they are reading in their free time.
 Roxanne, as you would imagine having a background in English had a hard time only coming up with one.
 So she broke it down into two categories, scholarly and amusement.
 For her scholarly reading she chose Reviving Ophelia: Saving the Selves of Adolescent Girls written by Dr. Mary Pipher.
 Though it discusses female adolescents, it also can apply to males.
 I have three daughters and a son, so I have found this book invaluable.

 For amusement she reads Lord of the Rings Trilogy by J.R.R.
 Tolkein.
 This trilogy was gifted to her by her father along with the Hobbit for Christmas when she was ten years old.
-She read it yearly into her 30s and has even taken a college class on it.
+She read it yearly into her 30s and has even taken a school class on it.
 She enjoyed the way Tolkein created a mythology for Great Britain and the descriptions have stayed with her throughout the years.

 An easy question for Roxanne is what she is most proud of.
 Without a doubt she chooses her children.
 Roxanne says, “My children are amazing individuals.
 Each has something special but they all share a few qualities of which I am proud.
 They are kind, dedicated, and smart.
 There is nothing that makes me more proud than knowing I helped to guide them into adulthood.”